-Raj Kailasam earned his BS in Chemistry and MS in Applied Chemistry from Bharathiyar University, India.
-He then worked as polymer processing chemist for a paint company, after which he moved to Montana to pursue his MS in Environmental Engineering from Montana Tech.
-His research was regarding speciation of mercury from old mine tailings.
-He went on to pursue a PhD in Chemistry from the University of Montana.
-His PHD research involved removal of oxo-anions from aqueous systems using nano-porous silica polyamine composites.
+Raj Kailasam has a PhD in Chemistry from the University of Montana with a focus on contaminant removal from water systems.
 Prior to joining Phillips 66, Raj worked as a Sr. Scientist for Global Tungsten & Powders Corp. (formerly Sylvania); where he worked in the field of powder metallurgy, hydrometallurgy, refractory metal separations, and rare earth metals recovery.
 He currently works as a Research Scientist for Phillips 66 Research Center in the Water Research Group.
-He has experience serving in various ACS sections in the past and he hopes to serve well in the NOK-ACS section as well.
+He has experience serving in various ACS sections in the past and he hopes to serve well in the NOK-ACS section as well..

 Since graduating from the University of Utah in 2013 with a degree in chemistry, Bryant Pollock has worked at Phillips 66 with projects/roles ranging from hydrocarbon purification to water regulations.
 His work has culminated in 3 patents to date.
 He has remained active in ACS, serving as secretary in 2017 and participating in the Science Fair and Chemistry Week programs every year.
 Bryant enjoys fishing and spending time with his family in his spare time.